confluentinc/examples/connect-streams-pipeline/README.md

 ## Example 3: JDBC source connector with GenericAvro -> Key:String(null) and Value:GenericAvro

-Uses Kafka Connect JDBC source connector to produce Avro values, and null `String` keys, to a Kafka topic.
+* Kafka Connect JDBC source connector produces Avro values, and null `String` keys, to a Kafka topic.
-Client application reads from the Kafka topic using `GenericAvroSerde` for the value and then the `map` function to convert the stream of messages to have `Long` keys and custom class values.
+* [Client application](src/main/java/io/confluent/examples/connectandstreams/jdbcgenericavro/StreamsIngest.java) reads from the Kafka topic using `GenericAvroSerde` for the value and then the `map` function to convert the stream of messages to have `Long` keys and custom class values.

 ### Notes